mihirshah2005/tp/docs/UserGuide.md

    * Ignores spaces, dashes, and a leading +.
    * Example: +65 9123-4567 ≡ 6591234567 ≡ 91234567 (when country code matches).
 3. Duplicate decision
-   * If normalized names match, and both phone AND email are identical (after normalization) or both left as defaults/blank, the person is considered a duplicate and will be rejected.
+   * If the normalized names match, and any of the following conditions hold true, the person is considered a duplicate and the entry will be rejected:
+     *  Both the phone and email are default values, or
+     *  The phone numbers are the same (and not default), or
+     *  The email addresses are the same (and not default).
    * Practical effect: same person with same contact info ⇒ duplicate; same name but different phone/email - allowed.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**<br>